wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 If you're building a docker image for multiple architectures, you want a Manifest, so that docker automatically grabs the right image for the user's machine.
 This changes our workflow from earlier quite a bit:

-I build a docker image from a Dockerfile, and i build other images from slightly different versions of this Dockerfile (more on this later).
-I tag these images with a suffix, so that i can tell them apart.
+I build a docker image from a Dockerfile, and I build other images from slightly different versions of this Dockerfile (more on this later).
+I tag these images with a suffix, so that I can tell them apart.
 I upload the images to dockerhub, retaining the tags that differentiate the diffenent versions from each other.
 I create a manifest file, referring to the images that have been pushed to DockerHub, and upload the manifest file to DockerHub.
 People can download and use the image from dockerhub by refering to the tag of the manifest file.
 I can share the Dockerfile and additions via git, on dockerhub, and others can build their own images from it.

 #### What does this look like?